 Bar Rescue Episodes

-John Tapper, a sometimes bombastic bar expert, goes into bars that have serious problems: horrible financials, bad service, bad inventory management, poor staffing, and a horrible food program.
+John Tapper, a sometimes bombastic bar expert, goes into bars with serious problems: horrible financials, bad service, bad inventory management, poor staffing, and a horrible food program.
 The episodes start with a “reconnaissance” where some allegedly anonymous people go into the bar and usually receive bad service, bad drinks, and food.
-This is all a bit contrived, because it’s all caught on camera, from multiple angles, so it’s far from anonymous or covert.
+This is all a bit contrived because it’s all caught on camera from multiple angles, so it’s far from anonymous or covert.

 The next part of the show has a mixologist come in and show how to make some drinks and a chef that works with the kitchen staff.
 If you’re interested in mixing drinks or bar food, these segments are practical.